aquavis12/aws-exposure-monitor/README.md

 </div>

-A powerful security tool that scans your AWS environment for publicly exposed resources, security vulnerabilities, and cost optimization opportunities.
+A powerful security tool that scans your AWS environment for publicly exposed resources and security vulnerabilities.
 Generates detailed reports with risk-based prioritization.

 ## ✨ Features

-- **Comprehensive Scanning** of 30+ AWS services
+- **Comprehensive Security Scanning** of 30+ AWS services
 - **Multi-Region Support** to scan your entire AWS footprint
-- **Interactive HTML Reports** with visualizations and filtering
+- **Interactive HTML Reports** with detailed findings and filtering
 - **CSV and JSON Reports** for integration with other tools
 - **Risk-Based Prioritization** (LOW, MEDIUM, HIGH, CRITICAL)
 - **Notification Integration** with Slack and Microsoft Teams